MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

    ![Use of mimikatz to export the DPAPI backup key from Active Directory](media/playbook-dominance-dpapi_mimikatz.png)

-2. Verify the master key file export occurred by looking in the directory from which you ran mimikatz.exe from and copying the legacy key from the command prompt.
+2. Verify the master key file export occurred.
+Look in the directory from which you ran mimikatz.exe from to see the created .der, .pfx, .pvk, and .key files.
+Copy the legacy key from the command prompt.

 As attackers, we now have the key to decrypt any DPAPI-encrypted file/sensitive data from *any* machine in the entire Forest.